broadinstitute/rawls/EXPRESSION_EVALUATION.md

 - `expression`: the original expression or literal
 - `relations`: list of `RelationContext`s found in the expression
 - `attributeName`: the final attribute to get for the expression

+A `RelationContext` is a class defined in ANTLR's `TerraExpressionParser.scala`; it stores the name of a relation (i.e. the column in which a reference to another entity is stored) in the `attributeName()` field.
+`RelationContexts` are represented in this document by strings of the `attributeName`.

 Examples:
 ```scala